Professional Buyers vs. Amateur Sellers: An Unfair Fight

 Well-trained and well-armed

-The point is, when procurement managers walk into a pricing negotiation, they’re very well-armed.
+The essential point is, when procurement managers walk into a pricing negotiation, they’re very well-armed.
 On our side of the table is an executive trained in client service, often accompanied by someone from finance.
 But a background in marketing and accounting is hardly the same thing as deep expertise price negotiation strategies.
 As my friends Gerry Preece and Russel Wohlwerth observe in Buying Less for Less:

 ”Procurement professionals have an entire set of specialized skills.
 They know how to prepare for a negotiation and how to open the negotiation … They know how to make a concession and how to demand one from the other side.
 They know when to walk away and how to do it.
 They know how to answer objections and how to argue for the outcomes they want.
 They know how to close the negotiation, how to lock it down, and how to hold the other guy accountable.”